17 Helpful Tips for a More Comfortable International Flight

 While the standard of cleanliness on planes has greatly improved in this pandemic era, it is still a great idea to make sure you wipe down your area.

-While I haven’t used every international airline out there, my experience has been that they give you a fresh mask, alcohol wipe, and maybe something else in a small packet.
+I haven’t used every international airline out there, but in my experience,f they give you a fresh mask, alcohol wipe, and maybe something else in a small packet.

 Make sure you use the wipe to clean the drop-down table and the armrests, buttons, and screens.
 Anywhere you’re going to touch really.